peteroupc/peteroupc.github.io/graphicsapi.md

 [^4]: A "monotone-vertical" polygon is one that changes direction along the y-axis exactly twice, whether or not the polygon is self-intersecting.
 Every convex polygon is monotone-vertical.
 See chapter 41 of Michael Abrash's Graphics Programming Black Book Special Edition, 1997.

 [^5]: [**Text rendering**](https://behdad.org/text2024) is essentially the drawing of _glyphs_ of text.
 A _glyph_ is a writing element of a _font_; examples are letters, digits, the _i_'s dot, and the _f-f-l_ combination.
-Before 2000, there were three kinds of _fonts_ (also called typefaces) for screen display: raster fonts (the glyphs are images); vector fonts (the glyphs are made of line segments and/or curves; Hershey, Modern, and Script are examples); and outline fonts (the glyphs are filled 2-D paths; TrueType fonts are examples).
+Before 2000, there were three kinds of fonts for screen display: raster fonts (the glyphs are images); vector fonts (the glyphs are made of line segments and/or curves; Hershey, Modern, and Script are examples); and outline fonts (the glyphs are filled 2-D paths; TrueType fonts are examples).
 (Later developments saw (1) the addition of scalable colored graphics, especially _emoji_, to outline fonts and (2) [**"subpixel" antialiasing**](http://rastertragedy.com/RTRCh2.htm#Sec2) of glyphs, such as the ClearType technology announced in November 1998.)
 The conversion of text to glyphs and the positioning of such glyphs is often nontrivial.